 Nutritional characteristics of bovine diets are outlined in Table 1.
-WBSG feed is noted for its elevated levels of crude moisture, crude protein, total fat, and crude fiber compared to other feed components (p<0.001).
-In contrast, the concentrate recorded the lowest crude ash content, with 2.42% and the highest levels of oleic acid C18:1 n-9c and MUFA content.
-At the same time, the linolenic acid (C18:2c n-6) level was observed to be considerably higher in silage (p<0.001) compared to WBSG and concentrate feed types.
-However, pasture is noted for its higher polyphenol content (1525.23 mg Eq gallic acid /g DM) and greater concentrations of PUFA (76.04 %), particularly for linolenic acid (C18:3 n-3) amount, as shown in Table 1.
-The data presented in Table 1 reveal that WBSG exhibited the highest levels of vitamin E, surpassing those found in pasture (PM), silage (S) and concentrate (C) (p<0.001).
+WBSG feed is noted for its elevated levels of crude moisture, CP, total fat (TF), and crude fiber compared to other feed components (p<0.001).
+In contrast, the concentrate recorded the lowest crude ash content, with 2.42% and the highest levels of oleic acid C18:1 n-9c and monounsaturated fatty acid (MUFA) content.
+At the same time, the linolenic acid (LA; C18:2c n-6) level was observed to be considerably higher in silage (p<0.001) compared to WBSG and concentrate feed types.
+However, pasture is noted for its higher polyphenol content (1,525.23 mg Eq gallic acid/g DM) and greater concentrations of PUFA (76.04%), particularly for ALA (C18:3n-3) amount, as shown in Table 1.
+The data presented in Table 1 reveal that WBSG exhibited the highest levels of vitamin E, surpassing those found in pasture (PM), silage (S) and concentrate (C; p<0.001).
 Furthermore, the findings demonstrate more highly significant enhancement (p<0.001) in the antioxidant capabilities of the Jben cheese studied, attributable to WBSG inclusion in diet.

-Yield Jben cheese and composition.
+Yield Jben cheese and composition

 As shown in Table 2, the results reported on the cheese manufacturing yield analysis indicate significant differences (p<0.05) and predominance for the cheese WBSG group.
 Replacing part of the concentrate feed with wet brewer's spent grain significantly altered the composition of fresh cheese, though it had a highly significant effect on the pH of fresh cheese (Table 2).
 Results showed significantly higher acidity values, moisture, and defatted dry extract contents in the Jben cheese group from cows that grazed pasture and received concentrated feed without WBSG in their diet compared to cheeses from the other group.
 However, the analysis of both group's fresh cheeses protein shows a predominance for group 2 rearing system (58.44% vs. 50.20%, p<0.001).
-Findings demonstrate a highly significant influence of dietary patterns on total fat levels, with a notable increase in the cheese from the WBSG group.
-Fresh cheese derived from cows fed a diet including WBSG was enriched in vitamin E relative to those from other feeding systems (p<0.01).
+Findings demonstrate a highly significant influence of dietary patterns on TF levels,